 On your TFTP server, you will see something like this which means the router is currently downloading the firmware from your PC and it will flash it automatically, just wait about 5 minutes and the router will reboot itself automatically.

-Now when the router has rebooted (other LEDs lights up), you could shut down the TFTP server and switch your Ethernet IP to DHCP again.
+Now when the router has rebooted (other LEDs lights up), you could shut down the TFTP server and switch your Ethernet config to DHCP again.

-Open your browser, navigate to http://192.168.0.1/ and you should be greeted with the password change screen, that means your router has flashed firmware successfully and now it will work as normal.
+Open your browser, navigate to http://192.168.0.1/ and you should be greeted with the password update page, that means your router has flashed firmware successfully and now it will work as normal.